How to Write an IEP When the Student Has Made No Progress

 - Ignoring a flat trendline mid-year without any documented response (no IEP amendment, no team meeting, no change in approach)

-- Describing present levels in ways that misrepresent the student's actual performance
+- Describing present levels in ways that do not show what the learner can actually do

 You can also strengthen your position by referencing MTSS and RTI frameworks in your documentation.
-A student who has moved through Tier 1, Tier 2, and now requires Tier 3 intensive intervention, with documented data at each stage, has a well-evidenced progression that supports the current IEP decisions.
+For example, a learner may have moved through Tier 1 and Tier 2, and now need Tier 3 intensive intervention.
+If you have documented data at each stage, this gives a clear evidence trail.
+It supports the current IEP decisions.

 The Present Level of Academic Achievement and Functional Performance is the section where most educators make their first mistake when progress has been zero.
 The instinct is to soften the language, add qualifying phrases, and avoid stating the flat trendline directly.